Institution of Civil Engineers HQ

 The Institution of Civil Engineers is a leading global organisation with over 80,000 members.

-Beep Studio was invited to present proposals for their HQ building in London's Whitehall.
+Beep Studio was invited to present proposals for enhancing their HQ building in London's Whitehall, opening it up to a wider public and celebrating achievements in engineering.

 The ICE started almost 200 years ago as an informal club, meeting in back rooms of coffee houses before eventually moving to a purpose-built HQ.
 In recent years, the old-world 'clubhouse' mood projected by the building has fallen noticeably out of step with the forward-thinking nature of the organisation, and the ICE is looking to tailor a series of existing rooms to better fulfil the needs of its members.